Product Requirements Document (PRD) Template + Examples

 • Competition: List some of the top competitors in this market and the names of their competing products.

 • User interaction: Describe how users interact with the product and any haptic or auditory feedback.
-Outline the number of buttons and displays as well as its functionality.
+Outline the number of buttons and displays, as well as their functionality.

-• Technical requirements: Explain any distinct features to prioritize along with technical requirements.
-The technical requirements should include the feature functionality, specifications, expected behavior, and information about the sensors, actuators, and other technical aspects.
+• Technical requirements: Explain any distinct features to prioritize, along with technical requirements such as feature functionality, specifications, expected behavior, etc.

 • Environmental and safety requirements: Explain the expected operating conditions and regulatory standards it should meet.